redis/docs/content/commands/ts.incrby/index.md

 <details open><summary><code>ENCODING enc</code></summary>

-specifies the series sample's encoding format.
+specifies the series sample encoding format.

 Use it only if you are creating a new time series.
 It is ignored if you are adding samples to an existing time series.
 See `ENCODING` in [`TS.CREATE`]({{< baseurl >}}/commands/ts.create/).
 </details>